Planar boundaries and parabolic subgroups: Proper group actions on surfaces

 \begin{cor} If $G$ is a finitely generated group acting properly on $\R^2$ then $G$ is linear and has a finite-index surface subgroup. \end{cor}

-\begin{proof} We first assume that the action of $G$ on $\R^2$ is faithful.
-The subgroup $G_0$ of $G$ that preserves orientation is isomorphic to a group of isometries of either $\E^2$ or $\Hyp^2$ by Theorem~\ref{thm:GeometricOrbifold}.
-Thus $G_0$ is a finitely generated linear group, and the result follows immediately from Selberg's Lemma, since virtually linear groups are linear.
-The general case in which the action has a finite kernel is a consequence of Theorem~\ref{thm:virtual}, stated below. \end{proof}
+\begin{proof} If the action of $G$ on $\R^2$ is faithful, then $G$ is a finitely generated linear group, and the result follows from Selberg's Lemma.
+The general case is a consequence of the following result \cite[Thm.~1.3]{petercyril}: Let $G$ be a group extension with finite kernel and with quotient the fundamental group of a compact surface.
+Then $G$ is linear and has a finite-index torsion-free subgroup. \end{proof}

-The properties of linearity, residual finiteness, and possessing a torsion-free subgroup of finite index need not be preserved when passing to extensions with finite kernel (see \cite[\S 3]{Erschler04}).
-However, for extensions of surface groups, \Haissinsky--Lecuire have shown the following.